-Financial information reconciles with bank statements and independent confirmations.
+Financial information reported reconciles with bank statements and independent confirmations.

-The majority of the school's transactions were processed in accordance with all applicable policies and procedures.
+The majority of transactions included in the school's internal accounts were processed in accordance with all applicable policies and procedures.

 We have determined that the financial information reported reconciles with bank statements and independent bank confirmations.